 Office: AC101 Paul G. Allen Center (map), (206) 543-1695 Director: Magdalena Balazinska Degrees: Bachelor of Science in Computer Engineering

 Combined Bachelor's/Master's in Computer Science & Engineering (BS/MS)

 The Paul G. Allen School of Computer Science & Engineering (CSE) educates students to become leaders in the design and implementation of the computing systems that touch every aspect of modern society.
 Our courses cover everything from the mathematical foundations of what computers can and cannot do; to hands-on experiences building software and hardware artifacts with a range of programming languages and tools; to advanced courses in software engineering, human-computer interaction, computer graphics and animation, artificial intelligence, machine learning, large-scale data management, natural language processing, computer networking, computational biology, robotics, computer security and privacy, and much more.

 Office: AE100R Paul G. Allen Center (map), (206) 221-5270 Chair: Eric Klavins Degrees: Bachelor of Science in Electrical Engineering

 Professional Masters Program in Electrical Engineering

-UW EE students design, produce, and operate devices and systems that use electric and electromagnetic energy for sensing, processing, visualizing and use of information.
+UW ECE students design, produce, and operate devices and systems that use electric and electromagnetic energy for sensing, processing, visualizing and use of information.
 Subjects of study include circuits, systems and controls (robotics); signal and image processing; electronics, electronic devices, and photonics; computers; energy systems; electromagnetics and optics.